awemorris/suika3/README.md

 - **Long-term Stability:** Because we develop the language in-house, you're shielded from breaking changes in upstream projects.
 We own and control the full stack, so your scripts stay compatible forever.

+In short, since we couldn't find a practical, free language that integrated JIT, AOT, and an interpreter into a single project, we created one ourselves.

 ---